HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 4. Advanced Antenna Systems/section 4-2 SWR and Antenna Matching.md

 The formula: SWR equals the larger impedance divided by the smaller.
 So $\frac{200\Omega}{50\Omega} = 4:1$, and $\frac{50\Omega}{10\Omega} = 5:1$.

 #### The Hidden Cost of High SWR

+Here's where everything we discussed about feed line loss in the previous section becomes even more important:

 > **Key Information:** High SWR increases loss in a lossy transmission line. {{< link id="G9A02" >}}